 Sylvie Cazes bought the estate and plans to manage the property with her children.
 If the name Sylvie Cazes sounds familiar to you, it should.
 She is the sister of Jean Michel Cazes and one of the owners of Chateau Lynch Bages in Pauillac.

 Chateau Chauvin Vineyards, Terroir, Grapes, Winemaking

-Serving and Decanting Chateau Chauvin with Wine and Food Pairings
+Serving Chateau Chauvin with Wine and Food Pairings

 Château Chauvin Wine Tasting Notes

 With a strong opening from its floral character, the perfume quickly moves to its black raspberry, espresso, and earthy side.
 The lushness in the fruits, freshness in the mid-palate, and salty, crushed stone character in the finish all work in harmony this year.
 This is the best vintage of Chateau Chauvin ever produced.
 Drink from 2026-2042.
 92-94 Pts.